Why Consultation Matters

 How This Differs From a Traditional EAP

-The aim is to embed mental health care into the organization’s culture—shaping how concerns are noticed, discussed, and addressed—rather than positioning it as a standalone or external program.
+The aim is to embed mental health support into the organization’s culture—shaping how concerns are noticed, discussed, and addressed, rather than positioning it as a separate or external program.

-When organizations require services outside my scope (such as 24/7 hotlines, legal or financial resources, or specialized compliance services), I collaborate with trusted community providers to ensure employees and leadership receive appropriate, coordinated support.
+When organizations require services outside my scope—such as 24/7 support, legal or financial resources, or specialized compliance—I collaborate with trusted providers to ensure coordinated and appropriate support.

 Who Workplace Consultation Is Ideal For